 What you'll learn

-The "bridge course" in the MSN Advanced Role Track consists of one undergraduate course.
-The required "bridge course" in the MSN Advance Role Track is Issues in NURS 370 Aging and Longevity (4.0 quarter credits).
-This class is available entirely online, is delivered in 10-week, quarter term session.
-This course is offered in any given term.
+The required “bridge course” in the MSN Advance Role Track is c Issues in NURS 330 [WI] Research Basis of Nursing (3.0 quarter credits).
+This class is available entirely online, is delivered in 10-week, quarter term session and includes a required field experience.
+This course is offered in any given term, and includes mandatory synchronous class meetings.

 Individuals with extensive professional experience may request to waive the bridge course.